 Skip to main content

-Practice Standard for registered psychiatric nurses (Certified Practice)
+Practice standard for certified registered psychiatric nurses

 Introduction

-• The Medication practice standard.
+• The Nurses: Medication practice standard.

 Standards